kamilmuzyka/reviseus/README.md

     breaking down.

 -   The app comes with two colour themes — dark and light.
-The default theme adjusts itself to the preferred user's system theme on the initial app load.
+The default theme adjusts itself to the theme preferred by the operating system on the initial load.
+Users can later change that theme.
-    The theme can later be changed by the user.

 -   User inputs are escaped where appropriate to prevent XSS attacks (mainly when a feature required the use of innerHTML instead of textContent).